OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 Sorry.

 The reason we opted for a complete rewrite is that so much is changing.
 Between the updates to the specification, the abandonment of C++98 support, switching to header-only, removing the drivers from the main repository, adding CAN FD support, etc, etc, etc; it was obvious that we'd be rewriting everything anyway.
 The good news is that v0 exists, is fully supported, and will be liberally copy-and-pasted from as this makes sense for v1.
-What we don't have is any git history tracing from v1 since this would be deceiving.
+What we don't have is any git history tracing from v0 to v1 since this would be deceiving.
 Futhermore, the unit tests in uavcan v0 are a bit of a mess so we'll be writing them in a way that is more sustainable.

 If you are contributing to the initial v1 effort the place to start is v0.

-Find the next chunk of v0 functionality to port over to v1, copy-and-paste, rough-out the new tests, and start rewriting as headers-only.
-Replace all custom TMP and SFINAE constructs with their C++ equivalents, use the standard library appropriately, and continue to develop the tests as you redesign the code.
+1. Find the next chunk of v0 functionality to port over to v1, copy-and-paste, rough-out the new tests, and start rewriting as headers-only.
+2. Replace all custom TMP and SFINAE constructs with their C++ equivalents, use the standard library appropriately, and continue to develop the tests as you redesign the code.
+3. Review all ["milestone constraints" for v1](https://github.com/UAVCAN/libuavcan/issues?q=is%3Aopen+is%3Aissue+label%3A%22milestone+constraint%22+label%3Av1) and make sure the v1 version of your refactored code doesn't violate any of these.
+Milestone constraints are issues for things found in v0 that we don't want v1 to have.
+Think of these issues as filters you must apply to all v0 code when it is ported to v1.

 ## Design goals